Extending APIs¤

 Static/dynamic support¤

-To support static analysis, dynamic analysis, or both, you can therefore check the type of the received node or agent:
+To support static analysis, dynamic analysis, or both in your load events, you can therefore check the value of the analysis

 import griffe